influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/table/create.md

 ```
 {{% /code-placeholders %}}

-### Create a table with with a custom partition template
+### Create a table with a custom partition template

 The following example creates a new table and applies a partition
 template that partitions by two tags (`room` and `sensor-type`) and by week using